-You’ll want to make your favorite pie crust ahead of time and refrigerate it overnight.
-I have a full post about my favorite partial whole wheat crust you will want to check out.
+Make your favorite pie crust ahead of time and refrigerate it overnight.
+My favorite is this partial wheat pie dough!

-Yes, you can always buy your pie dough, but let me tell you, it is a skill worth mastering.
+You can always use storebought pie dough.
+But let me tell you, it is a skill worth mastering.
 Besides, making pie crust is a lot easier than it sounds.
 I’ve gotten to where I can make my crust in less than 5 minutes!

 If you are a beginner at making pie crusts, you might be feeling a bit intimidated.
 I know it can be scary trying something new.
 You don’t have to be afraid, though.
-I have a great post all about it that you can take a look at to help you squash your fears
+I show you all about how to make pie dough, to help you squash your fears.

 You really should.
 I know it’s frustrating to have to prep so far in advance, but it really will make all the difference in how your pie crust looks.
 If you don’t refrigerate it properly, the dough may be more crumbly and less smooth.
 So it's appearance is rougher.